Competition for the Top 40 is fierce, with even established artists finding themselves out in the cold on occasion.

 Wavey – Cliq feat.
 Alika

 Oh hello there, absolute banger!
-2018 has been a big year for dance tunes, and even though this attitude-packed floorfiller went Top 5 on the Official Dance Singles Chart, over on the main chart, Wavey could shake it only as far as 44.
+2018 was a big year for dance tunes, and even though this attitude-packed floorfiller went Top 5 on the Official Dance Singles Chart, over on the main chart, Wavey could shake it only as far as 44.
 We're sure this the last we've heard of dance duo Cliq, nor boxfresh Akila, though.
 We'll be watching…

 Taylor Swift – Delicate